How much does your inventory cost you? 9 underestimated parameters

 The number of warehouses you use plays a great role in the smoothness of your supply chain.
 The more inventory you have, the more complicated it is to handle, as you can see in this graph.

-Complexity costs are hard to quantify, but having less inventory will allow you to considerably simplify your process and eliminate management errors – and it will help you think about all this more calmly.
+Complexity costs are hard to quantify, but having less inventory will allow you to simplify your process and eliminate management errors considerably – and it will help you think about all this more calmly.

 To illustrate it, I take the example of the fridge: if it is too full, you will struggle to see what is hidden at the back.
 You risk having to throw away a lot of food.
 If you keep it at the bare minimum, all of your elements are accessible and you are not as likely to waste.